wendikristine/documentation-template/doc-template.md

 **Background:**
 [GitBook](http://gitbook.com) provides an easy-to-use platform to develop professional documentation.
 GitBook is closely integrated with [GitHub](http://www.github.com) which allows version control of documentation.
 Lastly, all documents are written in [Markdown](https://en.wikipedia.org/wiki/Markdown), a simple mark-up language that can be learned in a few minutes of practice.

+What will this look like after you get it set up?
+Here is the published documentation: http://template.cirruspublications.com/

 **Intended Audience:**
 The contents of the template repository is designed for individuals and organizations in the _research computing field_.
 However, with modification, the template could be used my nearly anyone.